Robert Mugabe resigns after 37 years as Zimbabwe's leader

+Are you in Zimbabwe?
+We want to hear how you're reacting to Robert Mugabe's resignation.
+Contact CNN via WhatsApp at +1 347-322-0415.

-Harare, Zimbabwe (CNN)Zimbabwe's President Robert Mugabe has resigned after 37 years as leader of the southern African nation, finally succumbing to the pressure of a military takeover and the humiliation of impeachment.
+Harare, Zimbabwe (CNN)Zimbabwe's President Robert Mugabe has resigned after 37 years of autocratic rule, finally succumbing to the pressure of a military takeover and the humiliation of impeachment.

 The announcement came minutes into a joint session of the Zimbabwean Parliament in Harare, convened to prise the 93-year-old from power.